thomasthunes/1Z0-829-preparation/docs/ch11-exceptions.md

 `AutoCloseable` is a more general-purpose interface and can be used for any resource that needs to be closed, not necessarily related to I/O.

+### CLosing a recource
+- any exceptions thrown while closing a resource is added to the list of suppressed exceptions.

 ## -g:vars
 [NullPointerException with -g:vars](../src/main/java/org/enricogiurin/ocp17/book/ch11/exceptions/NullPointerExceptionGVars.java)